MTDias1/Python-games/README.md

 # Python-games
-Text games developed in python to exercise programming logic
+Some game-based software that I developed at UPE (Universidade de Pernambuco), to practice my programming logic